Pancosmic Relativity and Nature's Hierarchies: Preface

-Thus our, conspicuously third-derivative, Pancosmic General Relativity generalizes the so-called ``unimodular" two derivative formulation of General Relativity \cite{Einstein:1919gv,Anderson:1971pn,Aurilia:1980xj,Duff:1980qv,Buchmuller:1988wx,Buchmuller:1988yn,Henneaux:1989zc,Ng:1990xz}.
-Further generalizations, where the matter sector parameters also get contributions from integration constants, can be obtained by allowing the matter sector integral measure to also be controlled, at least in part, either by ${\cal F}$, or by additional $4$-form field strengths like ${\cal F}$.
+Thus our, conspicuously third-derivative, Pancosmic General Relativity generalizes the so-called ``unimodular" two derivative formulation of General Relativity\footnote{Unimodular formulation of General Relativity simply means that the cosmological constant term in the equations of motion contains an additive integration constant which serves as a counterterm for renormalizing the physical cosmological constant which sources the geometry os spacetime.
+The properly formulated theory is otherwise equivalent to conventional treatment of General Relativity \cite{Henneaux:1989zc,Fiol:2008vk}.} \cite{Einstein:1919gv,Anderson:1971pn,Aurilia:1980xj,Duff:1980qv,Buchmuller:1988wx,Buchmuller:1988yn,Henneaux:1989zc,Ng:1990xz,Fiol:2008vk}.
+Further generalizations, where the matter sector parameters also get contributions from integration constants, can be obtained by allowing the matter sector integral measure\footnote{Alternatives to minimal measure in the action were noted in \cite{Guendelman:1996qy,Gronwald:1997ei,Wilczek:1998ea,Kaloper:2015jra,DAmico:2017ngr,Kaloper:2018kma,Benisty:2019znu,Lee:2019efp,Cribiori:2020wch}.} to also be controlled, at least in part, either by ${\cal F}$, or by additional $4$-form field strengths like ${\cal F}$.
 As it will turn out, such more general theories are more easily formulated using the magnetic duals of the new $4$-forms.

 We will focus on the minimal and `conformal' theories, in dual variables.
-The reason we focus on these two special cases is their robustness in the perturbatively generated corrections from matter QFT to arbitrary order in the loop expansion.
+The reason we focus on these two special cases is the robustness of their form to the perturbatively generated corrections from matter QFT, to arbitrary order in the loop expansion.
 For other $4$-form/matter couplings, the quantitative results would depend in principle on the loop expansion truncation, causing issues with calculational control.
-The minimal theory is the simplest-looking one, but it turns out that the conformal theory is actually more straightforward to work with since we can devise a simple proof that it can avoid transitions which summon ghosts.
+In the general case, the form of the $4$-form/matter couplings could change from loop to loop.
+The minimal and `conformal' theories, however, avoid this complication.
+Although the minimal theory is the simplest-looking one, the conformal theory is actually more straightforward to work with since we can devise a simple proof that it can avoid transitions which summon ghosts.